magento/devdocs/src/cloud/project/user-admin.md

   - Configuration
 ---

-{{site.data.var.ece}} enables you to administer users by assigning them one or more roles.
-A *role* provides access and improves security in your project.
-Different roles are authorized to do different things with your applications, environments, and users.
+You can manage user access to {{ site.data.var.ece }} projects by assigning users one or more roles.
 You can add and manage user accounts for the entire project and permissions per available environment.

 ## Account owner role {#cloud-role-acct-owner}